contourdesign/machine-learning-challenge/README.md

 1. Create a new repository for this project called `machine-learning-challenge`. **Do not add this homework to an existing repository**.

-2. Clone the new repository to your computer.
+2. Clone the new repository to your computer

 3. Save your best model to a file.
 This will be the model used to test your accuracy and used for grading.